Kashmir Life desk offers snapshots of the assembly elections that J&K witnessed post-partition

 September 1996

 For nearly seven years Delhi remotely controlled Kashmir through its governors.
 Many years later, Delhi decided to conduct polls and transfer power to a locally elected government.
 NC the main political party of the region was against the idea of polls as they were facing serious problems in reconnecting with the people.
 Delhi held Lok Sabha polls in May 1996 as NC boycotted.
-But it pressurized NC thinking their absence will create a new political structure that influential security grid can manage so easily.
+But it pressurized NC thinking their absence would create a new political structure that an influential security grid can manage so easily.

 During the multi-phase polls in September 1996, the unwilling people were literally dragged out of their homes by the security grid to the polling booths.
 Participation in polls crossed 53%.
-Eventually NC emerged with a historic high number of seats in the assembly – 57 in an 87-member house, BJP got eight, Congress seven, Janta Dal bagged five, BSP four, and the rest were secured by independents and other small parties.
+Eventually, NC emerged with a historic high number of seats in the assembly – 57 in an 87-member house, BJP got eight, Congress seven, Janta Dal bagged five, BSP four, and the rest were secured by independents and other small parties.

-Dr Farooq Abdullah-led government was just the change at the top level as ground situation remained same.
+Dr Farooq Abdullah-led government was just the change at the top level as the ground situation remained the same.
 It rebuilt militancy-devastated Kashmir but failed to address the human rights situation or bring in some reform.
-It, however, submitted a resolution to Delhi seeking restoration of greater autonomy that BJP-led NDA government rejected.
-By 1999, some of the Congress members resigned and PDP was constituted.
+It, however, submitted a resolution to Delhi seeking restoration of greater autonomy that the BJP-led NDA government rejected.
+By 1999, some of the Congress members resigned and the PDP was constituted.
 It played an effective opposition in the subsequent days.

 Autumn 2002